 - Detect Replication automatically and send alerts when any replication problems are detected.

 - Reports can be created in charts from Up Down Status, Performance, and Long-Running Query Analysis along with a replication Diagram.

 - Role-based access and user integration for OpenLDAP or Active Directory.

 4. Paessler SQL monitoring software- PRTG

-Paessler SQL monitoring software is another best SQL server monitoring tool, especially because of its availability as a free version.
-We talk about that later first let’s see some core things of this software.
+Paessler SQL monitoring software is another best SQL server monitoring tools, especially because of its availability as a free version.
+We talk about that later first let’s see some core things about this software.

 The Paessler SQL monitoring software PRTG comes along within the suite of PRTG with complete SQL monitoring tools.
 Moreover, the PTRG suite itself is known for its network monitoring.